danielreznikov/OSX-System-Profiling/README.md

 ```
 ### Network Measurements
 ### Local Server
-Open another new terminal
+Open new terminal
 ```
 cd section4_3/
 python XYZ_server.py
 ```
 XYZ is the name of the experiment you want to run: bandwidth, connection, or rtt
 ### Local Client
-Open a new terminal
+Open another new terminal
 ```
 cd section4_3/
 python XYZ_client.py 127.0.0.1
 ```
 XYZ is the name of the experiment you want to run: bandwidth, connection, or rtt
 ### Remote Server
-Open another new terminal
+Open new terminal
 ```
 cd section4_3/
 python XYZ_server.py
 ```
 XYZ is the name of the experiment you want to run: bandwidth, connection, or rtt
 ### Remote Client
-Open a new terminal
+Open another new terminal
 ```
 cd section4_3/
 python XYZ_client.py IP_ADDR